Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Chronic bronchitis usually causes the following symptoms:

 - A chronic cough is the hallmark symptom of chronic bronchitis, even in its early stages.
-Coughing with excessive phlegm occurs on most days for at least 3 months of the year, during 2 consecutive years.
+Coughing with excessive phlegm (productive or wet cough) occurs on most days for at least 3 months of the year, during 2 consecutive years.
 Coughing often starts before shortness of breath.

 - Shortness of breath occurs, but it may not be as severe during rest as it is in people with emphysema.

 - Lying down at night worsens symptoms in patients with chronic bronchitis and heart failure.
-So patients must sleep propped up.
+So people must sleep propped up.

 - In the late, severe stages of the disease, a lack of oxygen causes the skin to have a blue color (cyanosis).